mdancho84/mdancho84.github.io/_posts/2021-07-19-modeltime-panel-data.md

 And several new community-contributed `modeltime` extension packages have emerged including: [boostime](https://github.com/AlbertoAlmuinha/boostime), [bayesmodels](https://albertoalmuinha.github.io/bayesmodels/), [garchmodels](https://albertoalmuinha.github.io/garchmodels/), and [sknifedatar](https://rafzamb.github.io/sknifedatar/)

-# Problem: Forecast Iteration is <span style='color:red'>Not Scalable</span>
+# Problem: Forecasting with For-Loops is <span style='color:red'>Not Scalable</span>

-__Time series are increasing at an exponential rate.__ Organization-wide forecasting demands have changed from top-level to bottom-level forecasting, which has increased the number of forecasts that need to be made from the range of 1-100 to the range of 1,000-10,000.
+__Time series data is increasing at an exponential rate.__ Organization-wide forecasting demands have changed from top-level to bottom-level forecasting, which has increased the number of forecasts that need to be made from the range of 1-100 to the range of 1,000-10,000.

 Think of forecasting by customer for an organization that has __10,000 customers__.
 It becomes a _challenge_ to make these forecasts one at a time in an iterative approach.
 As that organization grows, moving from 10,000 to 100,000 customers, <span style='color:red;'>__forecasting with an iterative approach is not scalable.__</span>